sifrr/sifrr/packages/browser/sifrr-dom/README.md

 ## Tradeoffs

-- :+1: Uses @sifrr/template and adds custom elements, prop/state management on top of it
+- :+1: Uses @sifrr/template and adds custom elements, prop management on top of it
 - :+1: Use latest web API standards (custom elements v1)
 - :+1: CSS scoping with shadow root
 - :-1: hence will not work in older browsers without [polyfills](#browser-api-support-needed-for)
-- :+1: In-built Synthetic event listeners and custom events

 ## Performance Comparison